SenseLogic/VISTA/README.md

 *   Compact : implemented in a simple yet efficient manner
 *   Minimalistic : only the most used features
-*   Modular : just use the parts you need
+*   Modular : just integrate the parts you need
 *   Direct : simply include the minified scripts

 ## Features